Specialization in Theological English, American Culture, and Spiritual Formation

 The Advanced Cultural Studies program is for any student desiring a theological education and whose primary language is not English, no matter where they are from.
 Typical English language training can fall short of equipping students for graduate level ministry study.
 Students face many issues in moving to a strange land with confusing customs and little access to the help they need.

-Why is Biblical's ACS Program Unique?
+Why is BTS's ACS Program Unique?

 The Advanced Cultural Studies curriculum includes cultural and spiritual formation, English language practice, and theological studies.